What is a Gastric Bypass?

 Is the Gastric Bypass Right for You?

-The bypass is very powerful, and as with any powerful treatment it should be treated as such.
-Anyone who chooses to undergo a gastric bypass should be prepared to take vitamins and certain supplements for the rest of their lives.
+The Gastric Bypass is very powerful, and as with any powerful treatment it should be treated as such.
+Anyone who chooses to undergo a Gastric Bypass should be prepared to take vitamins and certain supplements for the rest of their lives.
 It sounds pretty basic, but failure to do so can lead to severe consequences.
-To monitor a patient's health after bypass we order blood work once or twice a year.
-Also, the gastric bypass will make it difficult for a person to digest sugar because of "dumping.”
+To monitor a patient's health after Gastric Bypass we order blood work once or twice a year.
+Also, the Gastric Bypass will make it difficult for a person to digest sugar because of "dumping.”

 What is "dumping?"

 "Dumping" is a combination of side effects that occur in gastric bypass patients who ingest sugar.
 I prefer calling this process a "sugar allergy.”
 The reason behind dumping is that sugar is digested in the stomach.
 The smaller the stomach, the less sugar can be digested.
 In gastric bypass patients the stomach is made very small--the size of a shot glass.
 Because of the small stomach, gastric bypass surgery patients are not able to digest sugar.
 The undigested sugar can then be "dumped" into the intestine, which is ill-equipped to process it.
 As a result, there is a massive shift of fluid in the intestine, resulting in nausea, lightheadedness and diarrhea.
 These symptoms can last for 1-2 hours after eating sugary meals.
 In some cases, a dumping episode can last longer.
 While dumping is not harmful, it can be unpleasant.
-NJ Patients are encouraged to follow a strict gastric bypass diet to avoid dumping.
+Our New Jersey Gastric Bypass patients are encouraged to follow a strict diet to avoid dumping.